monknomo/pywin/README.txt

 Installing PyWin
 =====================

-To install PyWin, double click on the "pywin_0.5.EXE" and agree to the license.
+To install PyWin, download the latest release, double click on the installer and agree to the license.
 PyWin will be installed to your computer.
+The default installation is to %ALLUSERSPROFILE%\pywin.  %PYWIN_HOME% is created and the system %PATH% is modified.

 Using PyWin
 -------------